 Planting projects and parent Panels; sharing your wonderful experience and congratulating parents of new State students; and serving as a volunteer at our Parents & Families and Spring Fling weekends, are all wonderful ways to get involved with the Parent Volunteer Program.
 To provide for parents a wide variety of service opportunity, the Office of Parents & Families Services partners with many programs and departments around campus.
 Here are some of the departments and programs working to offer parents ways to bring parents on campus and spend some time giving back to the NC State community:

-For more information about the Parent Volunteer Program please call our Parents’ HelpLine at (919) 515.2441.
+For more information about the Parent Volunteer Program, or if you have additional questions, please call our Parents’ HelpLine at (919) 515.2441.
 We look forward to working with you.